rehierl/abstract-properties/11-x-setup-of-sets/11-0-setup-of-sets/1-1-definitions.md

 <!-- ======================================================================= -->
 # Definition of hierarchy-based terms

-The following will define graph-/hierarchy-based terms in regards to a hypothetical setup `S` - a consistent setup (T1).
+The following will define graph-/hierarchy-based terms in regards to some hypothetical setup `S`.

 Note that the following definitions assume the **superset-of** operator as the basis of the related-to operator.
-That is, a root/source set must be considered to contain all of its subsets (i.e. most significant).
+That is, a root/source set must be considered to contain all of its subsets (i.e. most significant in terms of the number of elements in it).

 * `(A related-to B) := (A superset-of B) or (B superset-of A)`